sdam-au/EDH_ETL/scripts/README.md

 # Scripts
-This directory will contain all scripts, either in python or R, or in any other language.
+This directory will contain all scripts, either in Python or R, or in any other language.
 Based on their extension user can choose which program to run them in:
 * .ipynb (both Python and R, can be opened in e.g. in Jupyter Notebooks)
 * .py (Python, can be opened in e.g. in Jupyter Notebooks)
 * .Rmd (R Markdown, mainly for R)